Best natural wonders in France

-from dramatic mountains to unearthly caves we explore the best natural wonder of France
+From dramatic mountains to unearthly caves, we explore France's best natural wonders

-If you ask a random person to name the best natural wonder of France, you would probably be neglected.
-There are many people created by human beings that we can all count on: the Eiffel Tower, the Louvre, Notre Dame and so on, but France is far less famous for its natural wonder.
+If you asked a random person to name the best natural wonders in France, they would probably come up short.
+There are plenty of man-made landmarks we can all count on: the Eiffel Tower, the Louvre, Notre Dame and so on, but France is far less famous for its natural wonders.
 Here we explore the best on offer.

 1. Rochefort Ridge